World Cup of Stations

 World Cup of Stations 2021 competition

-You can follow the action and vote for the station you want to win by following @raildeliverygrp or searching for the hashtag #WorldCupOfStations.
+You can follow the action and vote for the station you want to win by following @raildeliverygrp or by searching for the hashtag #WorldCupOfStations.

 This year’s tournament will kick off on Twitter on Monday 20 September and will run until Friday 15 October, spanning a nominations phase, knock-out group stages, semi-finals and the final.